Scotland Strengthens Fire Regulations

 Scotland’s newly strengthened fire standards include updated requirements for the combustibility of external cladding materials and wall attachments, including balconies.

-as they apply to buildings over 11 metres in height (rather than 18 metres) and all building types (as opposed to only residential, boarding schools, prisons and hospitals).
+These rules differ from those in England as they apply to buildings over 11 metres in height (rather than 18 metres) and all building types (as opposed to only residential, boarding schools, prisons and hospitals).
 There is also less clarity over any exemptions, for example to electrical items, fixings, or thermal breaks.
 Also they allow the use of BR135, or BS8414 (allowing for BS9414:2019’s updates).

 External walls or balconies should now be constructed of products achieving European Classification A1 or A2 from the EN13501 Harmonised European Standard.

-“the tragic events at Grenfell Tower just over two years ago was a painful reminder how important building and fire safety is”.
+Kevin Stewart, the Scottish Housing Minister, highlighted commitment to strengthening regulation when stating that “the tragic events at Grenfell Tower just over two years ago was a painful reminder how important building and fire safety is”.
 The Grenfell catastrophe demanded improvements to fire regulation and occupant safety equal to the continued focus on construction worker safety.
 Scotland’s strengthened building regulations will be progressive in reaching enhanced safety standards, with the implementation of more rigorous guidelines than those introduced in the English combustibles ban of December 2018.

 The new guidance has also introduced requirements for second escape staircases, evacuation alert systems, storey identification signs and dwelling indicator signs for buildings of 18 metres or more in height.
 This is to help fire and rescue services during evacuations, as well as to improve public security and awareness.